Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 separated from each others (please refer to the documentation of `reorder.dendrogram()`).
-Here the difference (or it is called the weight) is measured by the row means if it is a row dendrogram or by the column means if it is a column dendrogram. `row_dend_reorder` and `column_dend_reorder` control whether to apply dendrogram reordering If they are set to `TRUE` or `FALSE`, or they control the weight for the reordering if they are set to numeric vectors (send to the `wts` argument of `reorder.dendrogram()`).
+Here the difference (or it is called the weight) is measured by the row means if it is a row dendrogram or by the column means if it is a column dendrogram. `row_dend_reorder` and `column_dend_reorder` control whether to apply dendrogram reordering if the value is set as logical.
+The two arguments also control the weight for the reordering if they are set to numeric vectors (it will be sent to the `wts` argument of `reorder.dendrogram()`).
 The reordering can be turned off by setting e.g. `row_dend_reorder = FALSE`.

 By default, dendrogram reordering is turned on if `cluster_rows`/`cluster_columns` is set as logical